nus-cs2103-AY2324S2/ip/docs/README.md

 ### Adding event

-Adds an event to the list of tasks.
+Adds a new event task to the list of tasks.

 **Formats:**
 - `event {EVENT_DESCRIPTION} /from {DD-MM-YYYY HHmm} /to {DD-MM-YYYY HHmm}`
 - `e {EVENT_DESCRIPTION} /from {DD-MM-YYYY HHmm} /to {DD-MM-YYYY HHmm}`

-> [!CAUTION]
+**Notes:**
-> {EVENT_DESCRIPTION} cannot be empty.
-Empty {EVENT_DESCRIPTION} will raise an exception and no tasks will be created.
+- `{EVENT_DESCRIPTION}` cannot be empty.
+Empty `{EVENT_DESCRIPTION}` will raise an exception and no tasks will be created.
-> {DD-MM-YYYY HHmm} must be in the correct format as specified.
-Incorrect format will raise an exception and no tasks will be created.
+- `{DD-MM-YYYY HHmm}` must be in the correct format as specified.
+Incorrect formats will raise an exception and no tasks will be created.

 **Examples:**
 - `event CS2103 Briefing /from 24 02 2024 1600 /to 24 02 2024 1800`